linnarsson-lab/ROBOFISH/Instalation.md

 ### Make an environment
 - Open the Anaconda Prompt (found under Windows start)
-- Create a new environment: `conda create --name <NAME> python=3.7`
+- Create a new environment: `conda create --name <NAME> python=3.7` Where `<NAME>` is a name of your choosing, for instance `py3`
 - Activate the environment: `activate <NAME>`

 ### Install the dependencies
 - Install the python dependencies: `conda install numpy pyyaml pyserial`
 - Install the python dependencies: `pip install ruamel.yaml pushbullet.py` (these are not available on conda)
 - Install Jupyter Lab: `conda install -c conda-forge jupyterlab`
+- Add the environment to Jupyter Lab: `python -m ipykernel install --user --name <NAME> --display-name '<NAME>'`
 - Install Notepadd++ from: https://notepad-plus-plus.org

 # ROBOFISH setup
 ### Get source
-- Clone or download this repository (is this correct??)
+- Clone or download this repository.

-I set up the system first as it is on the other computer.
-Afterwards, make the updates to make it nice and then upload everything here.
-- ports with numbers and not names
-- extra dictionary which says which buffers are in which port for the logging

 ### Start user program
 The user program is the main interface for the user to give expermental parameters to the system.
 With the user program you can open a text file (FISH2_System_datafile.yaml) that contains all metadata of the system and the experiments.
 This data is uploaded to a central database that the system can acces to perform the correct experiment.
-- Open the FISH_System_datafile_template.yaml by clicking on it.
-- Edit the data if needed and save as FISH_System_datafile.yaml.
-This is the main entry point for data (experimental parameters, settings, etc.) for the user.
-For now it is not needed to change any data.
 - Start a new Anaconda Prompt and activate your environment using: `activate <NAME>`
 - Change directory to the folder with the ROBOFISH code: `cd <PATH>` for instance if it is on your desktop: `cd Desktop\ROBOFISH`
-- Start the user program with: `python FISH2_user_program.py` (CHANGE TO ROBOFISH)
+- Start the user program with: `python FISH2_user_program.py`
 - A database will be created and the datafile will open.
-- You do not need to change anything at this point but you could add your name after operator.
-For yaml files it is important to always put a space between the colon and value, like: `Operator: Lars`.
-Save and close.
+- You do not need to change anything at this point so close the window.
-- Hit enter if all data is updated and Notepad++ is closed
+- In the Anaconda prompt running the user program, hit enter.
 - A dialoage will open asking if any of the buffers need to be primed which is not needed at this point.
 Close to continue.
 - The information will now be uploaded to the central database.
+- Afterwards the user program will return to its default state, which gives the user the option to update the experimental parameters or pause the experiment.

 ### Run system
 The system is run using a jupyter lab notebook.
 In this notebook you will find some standard high level functions to perform an experiment on the ROBOFISH system.
 Furthermore, you can make your own functions and put them in the scheduler function that executes the experiment.